 "We believe in the dignity of all people and their right to respect and equality of opportunity.
 We value the strength that comes with difference and the positive contribution that diversity brings to our community.
 Our aspiration is for South Cambridgeshire and the wider region to be safe, welcoming and inclusive".

 The Equality Pledge is a simple pledge that commits signatory organisations to appreciate and value the benefits that different communities contribute to South Cambridgeshire and the surrounding region.
-You can sign up as an organisation and/or as an individual.

-For organisations, the Equality Pledge provides a simple but effective way to demonstrate support for all communities.
+The Equality Pledge provides a simple but effective way to demonstrate support for all communities.

 All organisations in Cambridgeshire, whether from the public, voluntary or private sector, are welcome to sign up to the Equality Pledge.